yaymukund/yaymukund-blog/content/posts/scoring-an-animation-with-orca/index.md

 ## What is Orca?

 [Orca][orca] is an [esoteric programming language][esolang] for composing music.
-An Orca program is somewhere between a circuit diagram and a classic ASCII roguelike.
+An Orca program is somewhere between a circuit diagram and an ASCII roguelike.
 But you don't need to know either of those things to get started--- in an interview with its creator Devine Lu Linvega of the programming duo [Hundred Rabbits][100rabbits]:

 >  I was always kind of aiming, I guess, at children.
 I was like, if you can
 >  just open the page and put that in front of a kid, could they figure it out?